benyboy84/terraform_tfe/modules/workspaces/README.md

 ### <a name="input_trigger_patterns"></a> [trigger\_patterns](#input\_trigger\_patterns)

 Description: (Optional) List of glob patterns that describe the files Terraform Cloud monitors for changes.
 Trigger patterns are always appended to the root directory of the repository.
-Mutually exclusive with trigger-prefixes.
+Mutually exclusive with `trigger-prefixes`.

 Type: `list(string)`